AadishSethiya/Lab3/Q1/README.md

 * For part_b, the program takes in 3 integer inputs \[definition: `part_b(int,int,int)`\].
 Given a valid triplet you obtain a valid output, while every other branch terminates.
 * For part_c, the program takes in a string input \[definition: `part_c(char*)`\].
 A specific null-terminated string results in a valid output, in all other cases the program terminates

+__When asked to enter your roll number, those who have a letter in their roll number, please replace 'D' with 5, 'B' with 4__

 * For each of the programs, you will also get a secret number.
 Include both the secret number __and the key you used to obtain it in the `report`.
 * __Describe what property does the key needs to satisfy to obtain the secret number__
 * Provide clear insights on how you read through the assembly code, and how you discovered the implementation details.